aovabo/sqlbackup/README.md

 - Run `node .` or `node index`

 ## How to run this 24-7?
 This will close when you close your terminal.
-I good way to keep this up without closing is using `pm2`.
+One good way to keep this up without closing is using `pm2`.
 To install `pm2`, simply do the following.

 - `npm install pm2 -g` or `yarn add pm2 -g`

 **How would i run it?**
 - `pm2 run index.js`
-(Make sure you're in the main directory of the code.
+(Make sure you are in the main directory of the code.
 Where index.js is)

 That would make it run 24/7 even when closing the terminal/cmd.